 VIEW A VALID

-Just querying B makes it valid again.
+Just querying B makes it valid again.select * from b;

 select object_type, object_name, status